PSV Eindhoven: Recent years (2008–present)

 Huub Stevens returned as coach in 2008, but disappointing performances and clashes between Stevens and the squad resulted in his resignation six months later.
 Caretaker Dwight Lodeweges wrapped up the season with a fourth place.
 The following year, Fred Rutten was appointed as coach.
 In his first two seasons, PSV reached the third place twice.
 With Rutten as coach, PSV beat Feyenoord 10–0 in a home game on 24 October 2010, a historical win and Feyenoord's heaviest defeat in their club history.
 Meanwhile, the club experienced liquidity problems, but secured its future through loans and property sales.
 Key players Ibrahim Afellay and Balázs Dzsudzsák were sold and as a consequence, director of football Marcel Brands spent €25 million to improve the squad.
 But in the 2011–12 season, the team dropped out of the title race early again, which led to Rutten's dismissal.
 Phillip Cocu finished the season as caretaker, leading the team to a third place and a KNVB Cup after beating Heracles Almelo.
 For the 2012–13 season, Dick Advocaat returned as head coach, while Mark van Bommel returned from Milan.
 Despite 103 league goals, the team ended as runner-up in both Eredivisie and KNVB Cup.
 Advocaat, who struggled with the job's intensity, left after one season.
 In 2013, Cocu was appointed as head coach.
 On 18 April 2015, PSV won the Eredivisie after a 4–1 win over Heerenveen.
 This was their first league title since 2008, and it ended a four-year domination of the league by Ajax.
 On 8 December 2015, PSV reached the knock-out stages of the Champions League, becoming the first Dutch club to do so since the 2006–07 Champions League season.
 PSV defended their league title in 2016 owing to a 1–1 draw between Ajax (who led the table prior to this day on goal difference) and 17th-placed De Graafschap in the last game of the season.
 After finishing third in the 2016–17 season, PSV once again claimed the Eredivisie title in 2018 with a 3–0 win against Ajax, who were in second place.

-On 30 March 2022, the team announced that Ruud van Nistelrooy who played with the team from 1998–2001 would take over as manager starting with the 2022–2023 season.
+On 30 March 2022, the team announced that Ruud van Nistelrooy, who played with the team from 1998 to 2001 would take over as manager starting from the 2022–2023 season.
+He won the Johan Cruyff Shield and the KNVB Cup in his first season.

+On 13 January 2024, the club repeated the feat of a perfect win record in the first half of Eredivisie fixtures (17–0–0).